AGA uses millions of dollars from utility customers to promote a fossil fuel agenda

 The trade association exerts influence by advocating for the gas industry with federal government officials, state utility regulators, investors, building code officials, and environmental regulators.
 Often the priorities of AGA and the companies it represents run contrary to the interest of its members’ captive ratepayers who are unknowingly footing the bill for AGA’s membership fees via their own utility bills.

 For instance, AGA is helping its member utilities undermine environmental opposition to fossil fuel infrastructure development, which is now more costly than competing technologies in many areas of the country.
 The trade association has created “branding and advertising campaigns” with the goal of “reaching key influencers and decision-makers in the federal arena, and in local areas as needed…” AGA also actively works with “reporters and media outlets to position the association and industry positively in the media.”
-Furthermore, AGA recently ran ad campaigns that hired YouTube and Instagram “influencers” to promote gas to a general audience of potentially 1.3 million viewers likely to improve public perceptions of cooking with gas after years of research has shown that pollutants released by gas stoves have negative health effects.
+Furthermore, AGA recently ran ad campaigns that hired YouTube and Instagram “influencers” to promote gas to a general audience of potentially 1.3 million viewers likely to improve public perceptions of cooking with gas after years of research has shown that pollutants released by gas stoves, furnaces, and water heaters have negative health effects.

 These examples and many other AGA activities are not in the interest of ratepayers.